renzocode/Enterprise-Dashboard/README.md

 <h2>Enterprise Dashboard</h2>
-<p>Enterprise dashboard is a open source embedded system, it is made in nodejs platform, spa arquitecture, s7 protocol and azure sdk for node</p>
+<p>Enterprise dashboard is a open source embedded system, it is made in nodejs platform, spa architecture, s7 protocol and azure sdk for node</p>